rlee360/PLaTYPI/README.md

 Report: [report](https://github.com/rlee360/PLaTYPI/blob/master/ECE471_Final_Paper.pdf)

-[SPACY](https://github.com/rlee360/PLaTYPI) is a tool to predict pixel-wise corn yield independently of current land cover usage through the use of histograms.
+SPPACY is a tool to predict pixel-wise corn yield independently of current land cover usage through the use of histograms.
 It is authored by [Richard Lee](https://github.com/rlee360) and [Yuval Ofek](https://github.com/yuvalofek).

 ## Introduction: